jaclu/tmux-menus/README.md

 ## Recent Changes

+- Fixed bug when disabling caching, due to a Custom Menus check that should not be done when caching is disabled, causing the plugin to crash.
+- Explained boolean parameters
+- Ensured all usage of boolean parameters in this README is consistent.
 - New feature [Custom menus](docs/CustomMenus.md)
 - Display available keys in an key-hints overlay when selecting an action displaying a tmux choose dialog.<br>
-  Can be disabled with `set -g @menus_use_hint_overlays No`
+  Can be disabled with `set -g @menus_use_hint_overlays 'No'`
-- Added help for selection of paste buffers
-- Split handling of external dialogs into two scripts, to improve job control
-- Added support for dialog as external menu handler

 </details>
 <details>